onflow/developer-portal/README.md

 - Dropdown Menu icon named as "xxx-sm.svg"
 - Menu icon, shows what section the user is on "xxxx.svg" like tool-cadence.svg, tool-mobile.svg
 - Landing page icon like tool-cadence-landing.svg, configuration is located in `app/ui/design-system/src/lib/Components/InternalLandingHeader/icons.ts`

+2. Images are svg so they can scale
+3. Light and Dark theme changes the svg's backgrounds